material-components/material-components-web/packages/mdc-top-app-bar/README.md

 </header>
 ```

-Top app bars can accommodate multiple icons on the right:
+Top app bars can accommodate multiple action items on the opposite side of the navigation icon:

 ```html
 <header class="mdc-top-app-bar">